 Root Notes

-- Warning: your house is going to smell amazing, your family is going to be hapyOne Pot: I use a my “Island Spice Red Lodge Enameled Cast Iron Dutch Oven” which I love. and bought for only $79.90 on sale on Amazon.
-Here’s the link and they come in lots of different colors too!
+- For this recipe, I use a my “Lodge Enameled Cast Iron Dutch Oven” which I bought for only $79.90 on sale on Amazon.
+Here’s the link and they come in lots of different colors too.
+I love this dutch oven and use it for everything.

 - Fennel you ask?
 I love fennel in spaghetti sauce but not everyone is a fan…your sauce, your preference.